-The new bill, which President Trump signed into law last week, will govern the distribution of $867 billion over the next five years through a wide variety of food and agriculture programs.
+The 2018 Farm Bill is big; it will govern the distribution of $867 billion over the next five years through a wide variety of food and agriculture programs.

 To my mind—which admittedly has a bias toward free markets—hemp farmers don’t need help; they just need their product to be legalized so they can give the market what it wants.

 And right now, what the market wants is hemp to make cannabidiol, otherwise known as CBD.
-The oil is already produced in many states by small producers—including Mitch McConnell’s Kentucky—but they’ve only managed it by doing an end-run around federal prohibition, which still limits interstate trade and transport of hemp products.
+The oil was already produced in many states by small producers—including Mitch McConnell’s Kentucky—but they only managed it by doing an end-run around federal prohibition, which limited interstate trade and transport of hemp products.